 Spring may not be hot enough to go for a swim in the Mediterranean, but it should be sufficiently sunny and warm to enjoy a comfortable trip.
 And while Barcelona is a city that is full of tourists year-round, you'll be missing out on the heaviest crowds that flock to the city in the summer months.

-For most of April, Barcelona remains between 53 and 68 F, with spring showers likely, especially in the early parts of the month.
+For most of April, Barcelona remains between 53 degrees F and 68 degrees F, with spring showers likely, especially in the early parts of the month.

 Early April can be quite chilly, so you likely won't be able to visit the beach until the end of the month (although a relaxing walk along the shore is always a good idea).
 Average highs in the early part of the month range between 60 to 65 degrees F while the lows can get down to anywhere from 40 to 45 degrees F.